-The potential for likely significant transboundary environmental effects is considered by the SEA.
-For this purpose, environmental baseline information at and across the border in Northern Ireland relating to relevant environmental components detailed Section 4 have been considered.
+The area to which the Strategy relates shares a border with Northern Ireland and the potential for likely significant transboundary environmental effects is considered by the SEA.
+For this purpose, environmental baseline information at and across the border in Northern Ireland relating to each of the environmental components detailed below have been considered.

-4.6 Likely Evolution of the Environment in the Absence of the Strategy are four main types; provisioning, regulating, supporting and cultural services.
+Ecosystems are multifunctional communities of living organisms interacting with each other and their environment.
+Ecosystems provide a series of services for human well-being (ecosystem either directly or services) indirectly contributing towards human wellbeing.
+There are four main types; provisioning, regulating, supporting and cultural services.
 Provisioning services are the products obtained from ecosystems such as food, fresh water, wood, fibre, genetic resources and medicines.
 Regulating services are defined as the benefits obtained from the regulation of ecosystem processes such as climate regulation, natural hazard regulation, water purification and waste management, pollination or pest control.
 Support services highlight the importance of ecosystems to provide habitat for migratory species and to maintain the viability of genepools.
-Cultural services include non-material benefits that people obtain from ecosystems such as spiritual enrichment, intellectual development, recreation and aesthetic values.
+Cultural services include non-material benefits that people obtain from ecosystems such as spiritual enrichment, intellectual development, recreation and aesthetic values6.